SmartPracticeschool/SBSPS-Challenge-984-AI-Recruitment/README.md

 # SBSPS-Challenge-984-AI-Recruitment
 Chatbot for Interviews and inplementation in Node Red Web dashboard.
-Table of Contents
+Table of Contents:
-About the Project
+1. About the Project
-Features
+    1.1 Features
 About The Project
 Features
 1. Saves Precious Time